david3c2004/CLR-Unhook/README.md

 ## What Does This Do?

-Modern security products (Defender, CrowdStrike, SentinelOne, etc.) hook the `nLoadImage` function inside `clr.dll` to intercept and scan in-memory .NET assembly loads.
+Modern security products (BitDefender, CrowdStrike, SentinelOne, etc.) hook the `nLoadImage` function inside `clr.dll` to intercept and scan in-memory .NET assembly loads.
 This tool unhooks that function by:

 1. Reading the clean `clr.dll` from disk
 2. Finding the original `nLoadImage` bytes